tranhaohcmus/umx-docs/wireframes-final/14-log-attitude.md

 ### Actions

-- Continue to Step 3
+- Continue to Step 3 (Notes)
-- Back to Step 1
+- Back to Step 1 (All Goals Assessment)
 - Save draft

 ## Interactions